NickeManarin/ScreenToGif/ScreenToGif/Readme.md

 _VS 2019 and .Net 4.6.1 or newer required._

 ## What's new?
-(Version 2.19.2)
+(Version 2.19.3)

-• German, Korean, Polish, Sweedish, and Russian translations were updated.
+• German translation was updated.

 ### Fixed:

-♦ For some users, a crash was happening when trying to use Caption or KeyStrokes features.
+♦ The KeyStrokes and MouseClicks tasks were not in the correct place when adding a new task.
-♦ Some tooltips were not translatable.
+♦ The gif encoders had an issue with the timings of the frames.

 ### Known Bugs: